Do you need title insurance when buying property in Costa Rica?

 Only INS, the local insurance company, could sell insurance, by monopoly regulations.
 Not until 2008, President Oscar Arias signed a new law that opened up the insurance market in Costa Rica.
 Even then, title insurance was not part of it.

-When I was marketing and sales manager at Lomas de Carara in Tarcoles, now Nativa Resort, we had to take a decision.
-Our market was North American client oriented.
+When I was marketing and sales manager at Lomas de Carara in Tarcoles, now Nativa Resort, we had to make a decision.
+Our market was North American client-oriented.
 It would be a big plus to offer title insurance on the properties we were selling.

-Around the same time, Stewart Title was starting their operation in Costa Rica, which seemed a perfect solution.
+Around the same time, Stewart Title, now Secure Title, was starting their operation in Costa Rica, which seemed a perfect solution.
 It gave the real estate developer an advantage over others, as it offered comfort to our buyers.
-That is because the title insurance gives the North American buyer the trust that they are receiving clear title against payment of the property.
+Insurance of the title gives a North American buyer more comfort when buying property.
 Therefore, we included title insurance in every sale we made.

 Even in the U.S, where title insurance is customary and often even mandatory, if there is a mortgage involved, times are changing.
 Online records allow title insurance companies to do their due diligence in a record time.